 Another great event that takes place in winter is Saint Devote’s Day, a day dedicated to the patron saint of Monaco.
 This is an annual feast day on January 27 with all kinds of festivities.
 Also, the night before this day, there are fireworks displays and historic rituals.

 Furthermore, the Monaco Run takes place in February.
 This is a weekend event during which there are four different runs in the country.

 What’s great about visiting Monaco in winter as well is that you can go to the Exotic Garden.
 This is a garden with tropical plants from many places in the world that bloom in January and February.
 Also, the view from this garden is amazing!

-Mild temperatures, few tourists, discounted shopping, and reasonably priced accommodation make Istanbul a popular winter destination.
+Mild temperatures, winter sunshine, few tourists, discounted shopping, and reasonably priced accommodation make Istanbul a popular winter destination.
 The average daily maximum temperatures hover around 10 degrees Celsius (50 degrees Fahrenheit) in December and January, but it’s not uncommon for the city to experience a light dusting of snow, much to the delight of photographers.

 This translates into shorter queues and less crowded spaces at popular venues such as Topkapi Palace, Basilica Cistern, Galata Tower, and the Grand Bazaar.
 It doesn’t hold true for New Year’s Eve when nightclubs, bars, and restaurants are packed with partygoers.
 Istanbul’s New Year celebrations are legendary, with street parties, dinner cruises, and firework displays that light up the Bosphorus, the famous strait separating Europe and Asia.